leroyguillaume/ansible-sre-toolbox/README.md

 ### 000-bootstrap

-Target: `all`

 Ensure servers are boostraped by ensuring:
+  - on `all` servers:
     - apt is configured
     - git, sudo, vim and zsh are installed
     - system is configured
     - Oh My ZSH is configured (see [Conventions](#system-users) part too see how to configure it)
     - sshd is configured
     - bind9 is installed and configured (only on servers targeted as `master` in `bind9_zones`)
+  - on `pve` servers:
+    - PVE is configured